-2.2.2 Challenge 2: Serialized Execution of Deployment Actions

-The complexities presented in this section involve the serial (non-parallel) execution of deployment tasks.
-The related sources of latency in DAnCE exist at both the global and node level.
+2.2.2 Challenge 2: Serialized Execution of Deployment Actions related sources of latency in DAnCE exist at both the global and node level.
 At the global level, this lack of parallelism results from the underlying CORBA transport used by DAnCE.
 The lack of parallelism at the local level, however, results from the lack of specificity in terms of the interface of the D&C implementation with the target component model that is contained in the D&C specification.